 This assessment process gives us over 100 points of information on each candidate that applies for your position.
 It also gives us a great snapshot into how good of a fit this candidate would be for the position you're hiring for.
 And all before you've even talked or interviewed the candidate.

 Truthfully, we think this is a game changer.
-We think this could help hold the keys to unlocking what we all want... effective long-term ministry.
+We think this is helping churches to unlocking what we all really (really) want... effective long-term ministry.

 And if you're a candidate, you can get on our radar by filling out your church staff profile and answering some quick assessment questions.